 I designed the cartridge labels and the boxes to look as authentic as I could.
 At first I intended to make a cardboard box for the Super Everdrive, like the original Nintendo ones.
 I soon changed my mind in favor of a EA Sports Mega Drive plastic snapcase adapted to hold the cart.

 Both products are fantastic.
-I own a few flash cards and floppy loaders for various systems, and I can safely say that the Everdrive’s are the best I have ever seen.
+I own a few flash cards and floppy loaders for various systems, but I can safely say that the Everdrive’s are the best I have ever seen.
 Other products on the market for Mega Drive and SNES like the Power Pak place the game data in Ram.
 This gets a faster load time, but the game will be lost when you switch off.

 The Everdrive has the ability to store the game save data to the SD card and restore it on game loading, its all automated.
 You can spend hours playing Phantasy Star IV for example, then save the game in the normal manner.
 Even after you flash other games on there then go back to Phantasy Star your save game is still available.
 Its so simple, flash… play.
 Easy!